-With more than a decade of arts management experience, Sandra Wu joined Kentucky Opera in 2016 where she is currently the Director of Artistic Administration.
-She is inspired to develop a diverse cast where rising and established singer-actors can collaborate in a safe creative environment.
-She also manages the Sandford Studio Artists Program, a career building program that gives young artist the opportunity to continue crafting their artistry through studio classes, performance practice opportunities, and conversations on transitioning to the next stage (no pun intended).
-Sandra hails from Dallas, Texas where she served as the Executive Director of Chamber Music International (CMI) from 2012-2016; a performing arts group that brought individual award-winning soloist together for a unique one-of-a-kind chamber music experience.
+With over ten years of arts administration, Sandra Wu is the former Director of Artistic Production of Kentucky Opera in Louisville.
+During her tenure there, she was inspired to develop a diverse cast where rising and established singer-actors can collaborate in a safe creative environment.
+She also managed the Sandford Studio Artists Program, a career building program that gives young artists the opportunity to continue crafting their artistry through studio classes, performance practice opportunities, and conversations on transitioning to the next stage (no pun intended).
+Sandra hails from Dallas, Texas where she also served as the Executive Director of Chamber Music International (CMI) from 2012-2016; a performing arts group that brought individual award-winning soloist together for a unique one-of-a-kind chamber music experience.
 At CMI, she increased their operational budget by cultivating new patrons and received more than $200,000 in grant awards and corporate sponsorship throughout her tenure there.
 Sandra was an Alumnus of the 2015’s Leadership Arts Institute powered by the Business Council for the Arts in Dallas.
-Previous to this role, Sandra was the Orchestra Program Coordinator at Midwest Young Artist Conservatory (MYAC) in Greater Chicago, a music school that engaged young musicians through orchestral, jazz, choral, and chamber music ensembles.
-During her time there, she founded the Young Professional’s Board which is comprised of MYAC alumni leaders.
+Previous to this role, Sandra was the Orchestra Program Coordinator at Midwest Young Artist Conservatory (MYAC) in Greater Chicago and was the house/stage manager for the Music Institute of Chicago’s Nichols Performance Hall.